[E-Hailing Regulations Update 9/10/2019]

 3. What is Grab doing to help the situation?

-Since the regulation process was formalised in Apr 2019, Grab and over 200,000 Grab driver-partners have been working hard to meet those requirements.
+Since the regulation process was formalised in Apr 2019, Grab, together with our driver-partners, have been working hard to meet those requirements.
 Key initiatives Grab has undertaken include;

 The sooner more drivers can complete and obtain their PSV (Public Service Vehicle) licence, the sooner this situation will improve.